Percutaneous Nephrostomy

 • Tumors causing blockage

-A percutaneous nephrostomy may also be perfomed to to evaluate kidney or ureter function.
+A percutaneous nephrostomy may also be performed to evaluate kidney or ureter function.

 The Percutaneous Nephrostomy Procedure

-During the percutaneous nephrostomy procedure, the surgeon makes an incision in the patient's back and inserts a tube directly into the kidney.
-The doctor is aided by X-rays and ultrasound guidance during the surgery.
-Contrast dye is injected into the patient so that the surgeon can be precise in positioning the drain for urine collection.
-An external catheter is then attached to temporarily allow drainage of the kidney into a small bag.
-Once the stent is confirmed to be functioning adequately, the nephrostomy catheter may be removed.
-The bag into which the urine drains is small enough to be hidden under clothing and will not be noticeable.
+During percutaneous nephrostomy, which uses X-rays and ultrasound as guidance, the surgeon makes an incision in the patient's back, and inserts a tube directly into the kidney.
+Contrast dye is injected into the patient so that the drain for urine collection can be precisely positioned.
+An external catheter is then attached to temporarily allow drainage of urine into a small bag.
+Once the tube is functioning adequately, the nephrostomy catheter is removed.
+The bag into which the urine drains is small enough to be hidden under clothing, and should not be noticeable.

-While a percutaneous nephrostomy is considered a safe procedure, there are certain risks associated with any operation.
-Risks may include:
+Although percutaneous nephrostomy is considered a safe procedure, there are certain risks associated with any operation:

 • Bleeding